 MassDEP requires a sediment forebay as pretreatment before discharging to a dry extended detention basin, wet basin, constructed stormwater wetland, or infiltration basin.

-MassDEP uses the term sediment forebay for SCMs used to pretreat stormwater after construction is complete and the site is stabilized.
-MassDEP uses the term sediment trap to refer to SCMs used for erosion and sedimentation control during construction.
-For information on the design and construction of sediment traps used during construction, consult the Massachusetts Erosion and Sediment Control Guidelines for Urban and Suburban Areas: A Guide for Planners, Designers and Municipal Officials.
+MassDEP uses the term “sediment forebay” for permanent SCMs used to pretreat stormwater after construction is complete and the site is stabilized.
+MassDEP uses the term “sediment trap” to refer to temporary SCMs used for erosion and sedimentation control during construction.
+For information on the design and construction of sediment traps used during construction, consult the Massachusetts Erosion and Sediment Control Guidelines for Urban and Suburban Areas: A Guide for Planners, Designers and Municipal Officials (see Appendix C).